-- Inspected written procedures for the processing of unfilled customer orders, cash receipts, receivables, advances, and write-offs and observed ARC personnel process transactions and noted that the transactions were processed in accordance with the procedures. - For a selection of unfilled customer orders inspected documentation of Customer Agency authorization and determined that transactions are authorized by Customer Agencies. - For a selection of receivables inspect documentation of Customer Agency authorization and determined that the transactions were authorized by Customer Agencies. - For a selection of cash receipts, inspected documentation of Customer Agency authorization and determined that transactions were authorized by Customer Agencies. - For a selection of months, inspected Statement of Differences reconciliations and determined that reconciliations were documented and that any correcting entries were posted by an accounting technician or another accountant and reported in the subsequent accounting period.
+- 1. Inspected written procedures for the processing of unfilled customer orders, cash receipts, receivables, advances, and write-offs and observed ARC personnel process transactions, and determined that the transactions were processed in accordance with the procedures. - 2.
+For a selection of unfilled customer orders, inspected documentation of Customer Agency authorization and determined that transactions were authorized by Customer Agencies. - 3.
+For a selection of receivables, inspected documentation of Customer Agency authorization and determined that transactions were authorized by Customer Agencies. - 4.
+For a selection of cash receipts, inspected documentation of Customer Agency authorization and determined that transactions were authorized by Customer Agencies. - 5.
+For a selection of months, inspected Statement of Differences reconciliations and determined that reconciliations were documented and that any correcting entries were posted by an

-- For a selection of quarters, inspected the Report on Receivables Due from the Public reconciliations and determined that reconciliations were documented. - For a selection of quarters, inspected Reports on Receivables Due from the Public and determined that they were reviewed by an ARC supervisory accountant. - Inspected a quarterly selection of intra-governmental confirmations and reconciliations and determined that confirmations were sent, reconciliations were documented, and trading partners identified. - Inspected a quarterly selection of non-Treasury and non-Homeland Security customer agency intra-governmental Fiduciary Confirmation System balances and determined that fiduciary account balances were reconciled with trading partner balances. - Inspected a selection of non-fiduciary transaction confirmations of ARC customer agencies and determined that ARC accountants prepared and submitted confirmations to the appropriate trading partners in accordance with the elimination reconciliation guidance. - Inspected a selection of transaction(s)/balance(s) reconciliations and determined that upon submitting the confirmations to the trading partners, ARC worked with the trading partners to reconcile transactions/balances and identify and record any necessary adjustments. - Inspected a selection of reconciliations and determined that confirmations were performed for non-Treasury customer agencies. - Observed an ARC staff member attempt to enter into Oracle, a transaction with a document number that had already been entered into Oracle noted that Oracle automatically rejected the entry of a duplicate document number.
+- accounting technician or another accountant and reported in the subsequent accounting period. - 6.
+For a selection of quarters, inspected the Report on Receivables Due from the Public reconciliations and determined that reconciliations were documented. - 7.
+For a selection of quarters, inspected Reports on Receivables Due from the Public and determined that they were reviewed by an ARC supervisory accountant. - 8.
+Inspected a quarterly selection of intra-governmental confirmations and reconciliations and determined that confirmations were sent, reconciliations were documented, and trading partners identified. - 9.
+Inspected a quarterly selection of non-Treasury and non-Homeland Security Customer Agency intra-governmental Fiduciary Confirmation System balances and determined that fiduciary account balances were reconciled with trading partner balances. - 10.
+Inspected a selection of non-fiduciary transaction confirmations of ARC Customer Agencies and determined that ARC accountants prepared and submitted confirmations to the appropriate trading partners in accordance with the elimination reconciliation guidance. - 11.
+Inspected a selection of transaction(s)/balance(s) reconciliations and determined that upon submitting the confirmations to the trading partners, ARC worked with the trading partners to reconcile transactions/balances and identify and record any necessary adjustments. - 12.
+Inspected a selection of reconciliations and determined that confirmations were performed for non-Treasury Customer Agencies. - 13.
+Observed an ARC staff member attempt to enter a transaction into Oracle with a document number that had already been entered into Oracle and noted that Oracle automatically rejected the entry of a duplicate document number.